YiyangZhou/LURE/README.md

 ```
 ### Other
 **Output probabilities during inference**
-If you want to output probabilities during inference, please replace 'your_env_environment/lib/python xx.xx/site-packages/transformers/generation/utils.py' with the 'utils.py' file in the 'tool' folder.
-We made modifications at lines 2559-2620 in the 'utils.py' file.
+If you want to output probabilities during inference, please replace *'your_env_environment/lib/python xx.xx/site-packages/transformers/generation/utils.py'* with the *'utils.py'* file in the *'tool'* folder.
+We made modifications at lines 2559-2620 in the *'utils.py'* file.

+Once you have prepared the above steps, you can save the probabilities during the inference process by using sample reasoning file named *'model_vqa_q.py'* provided in *'tool'* folder.

 ## Citation
 If you found this work useful, consider giving this repository a star and citing our paper as followed: